 This model (serial number range 123xxx) was bought new in Dec.2006.

-It doesn't look too bad, though probably not to everyone's taste, and
+It doesn't look too bad, though probably not to everyone's taste,

-distinctive looking horn.
+this a very distinctive looking horn.

 From my initial inspection I suspected that what problems there

 This made the lower subtone notes insecure, and although the horn

 didn't sound too bad it lacked the zing it should have.

 the action helped matters greatly, particularly slackening off the

 excessive spring tension on the main stacks and bell keys - but

 a warp was found on the low C tonehole.
 Although a double warp (photo

 left, warp on left side of tonehole hidden), it wasn't as bad as

 those I've seen on previous models - and I would be tempted to say

 shows a step backwards in terms on tonehole integrity.

-An adjustment was made to the tonehole which helped to lessen the degree
+An adjustment was made to the tonehole which helped to lessen the

-matters for the subtone notes.
+really improved matters for the subtone notes.